char/justin/README.md

 - dependency-free
 - small bundle size (pay for what you use, ranges from sub-1kb to 4kb)
-- low-allocation design
+- low-allocation design of generated functions
 - much faster than validation via interpreting schema objects
-  - according to `bench/speed.ts`, 10×-20× faster than zod v4 mini

 ## limitations